-- This tutorial assumes that you already have your Kerberos implementation in place. - As Kerberos requires, the Kerberos realm name is shown in all capital letters as MYREALM.

-• VEN environment variables must be set before VEN installation.
+- This tutorial assumes that you already have your Kerberos implementation in place. - As required by Kerberos, the Kerberos realm name is shown in all capital letters as MYR-EALM. - VEN environment variables must be set before VEN installation.
 Environment variables for Linux are detailed in the VEN Installation and Upgrade Guide.